 When a mother breastfeeds, the breasts may leak milk.
 Cotton pads can be worn to absorb the milk, but plastic bra liners can irritate the nipples and should be not be used.

 While breastfeeding, mothers need to increase their caloric intake by about 300 to 500 calories per day.
 They should also increase their intake of most vitamins and minerals, such as calcium.
 Usually, eating a well-balanced diet (including enough dairy products and green, leafy vegetables) and continuing to take a prenatal vitamin with folate once a day are all mothers need to do.
 Prenatal vitamins should contain at least 400 micrograms of folate.
 They should drink enough fluids to ensure an adequate milk supply.
 Mothers on special diets should consult their doctor about the need for other vitamin and mineral supplements, such as vitamin B12 for vegetarians.

 If breastfeeding women eat seafood, they should choose seafood that is low in mercury.
 See Mercury in seafood Mercury in seafood Some risk factors are present before women become pregnant.
-These risk factors include Certain physical characteristics, such as age, and social characteristics of women Problems in a previous... read more for more information.
+These risk factors include Certain physical characteristics, such as age and weight Problems in a previous pregnancy, including the... read more for more information.

 Did You Know...

 Family planning (birth control, or contraception)

 Use of birth control is recommended when sexual activity resumes because pregnancy is possible as soon as the mother begins to release an egg from the ovary (ovulate) again.

 Mothers who are not breastfeeding usually begin to ovulate again about 4 to 6 weeks after delivery, before their first period.
 However, ovulation can occur earlier.